daleonpz/daleonpz.github.io/_posts/2019-04-03-how-micro-run-app.md

 Note that `.word` means that the vector is 16-bits long.

-## Example
+# Example
-I will show the dissambly of an ELF file based on a code for STM32F0 microcontrollers:
+I will show parts of an ELF file dissambly  based on a C code for STM32F0 microcontrollers:

 ```nasm
 main.elf:     file format elf32-littlearm